 Licensed Databases of Newspapers

 ProQuest historical newspapers.
-Full-text and full-image articles from fifteen major national newspapers including such titles as:
+Full-text and full-image articles from sixteen major national newspapers including such titles as:

 Baltimore Sun (1837-1990)